The CEO Morning Routine That Carried Me Through My Hardest Year

 In my early twenties, I ran.
 Running cleared my head but left me weak.

-Then came 8 years for Crossfit.
+Then came 8 years of Crossfit.
 Crossfit made me strong and was a brilliant outlet for my anxieties.
 You must be in the present moment when lifting big weights to exhaustion.
 But Crossfit beat up my body and proved unsustainable.

 I now practice Olympic weightlifting and the Happy Body regimen.
 I love this practice because it makes my body both strong and flexible.
 It also builds over time.
 The focus is not on getting into perfect shape in 90 days.
-The focus is on being better this month than last...for the rest of life.
+The focus is on being better this month than last for the rest of life.

 I now train my body in the same way that I desire to build my businesses and my life.